hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

 Using default Python interpreter
 ================================

-PyCharm automatically detects the Python interpreter from the OnDemand container (currently version 3.9);
+PyCharm automatically detects the Python interpreter from the OnDemand container (currently version 3.9).
-however, this default environment contains only the Python standard library.
+Beware that this default interpreter is outdated, and the environment contains only the Python standard library.
 In order to extend this environment, you need to create a new virtual environment to add new packages.
 Here are the steps to take `(adopted from the official PyCharm documentation) <https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html>`_: